FIFA 22: Professional tournaments

 FIFA 22 Global Series is a series of online tournaments hosted by EA Sports.
 The tournaments are held exclusively on PlayStation 5 where players participate in teams of one or two for in-game rewards and cash prizes.
 In order to qualify for the tournament, users must compete in their respective regions for high standings in the leaderboard or compete in Global Series Opens.
-Global Series Opens are tournaments that host the highest ranked players in their regions with winners getting cash prizes from $3,500–$10,000.
+Global Series Opens are tournaments that host the highest ranked players in their regions with winners getting cash prizes of $3,500–10,000.